ABZ-Aaron/Reddit-API-Pipeline/instructions/setup_infrastructure.md

 1. Fill in the `default` parameters

-    Specify a master DB user password for Redshift.
+    * Specify a master DB user password for Redshift.
 Note that this may show up in logs and the terraform state file.

-    Specify a bucket name.
+    * Specify a bucket name.
 This should be unique and not violate any S3 bucket naming constraints (e.g. `<yourfullname>_reddit_bucket`).

-    Specify a region (e.g. `eu-west-2`).
+    * Specify a region (e.g. `eu-west-2`).
 You'll find a list [here](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Concepts.RegionsAndAvailabilityZones.html).
 Ideally choose somewhere close by.

-1. Run this command to download the AWS terraform plugin:
+1. Making sure you are still in teh terraform directory, run this command to download the AWS terraform plugin:

     ```
     terraform init